Why Income Protection Insurance?

 Once claiming the policy will continue to pay you each month either until you are well enough to return to work, you reach the end of the policy life (which is often set at your expected retirement age) or if you have a short-term policy you have been claiming for 12 or 24 months, depending on which option you have selected (long-term plans don’t have this last restriction and can therefore payout for many years).

-*Our clients usually come to us first as we can help to guide them through the claims process.
+Our clients usually come to us first as key part of our ongoing service is to support clients through the claims process to ensure it goes as smoothly as possible.
 We don’t charge any extra for this help.

 Your policy options explained